SKT799/LoRA-FineTuning-Llama-3.1-8B/README.md

     class EVAL eval;
 ```

-**Stage 1, SFT — learn the shape.** Give the model a question and a set of numbered sources, ask for an answer with inline `[n]` citations.
+**Stage 1, SFT — learn the shape or format.** Give the model a question and a set of numbered sources, ask for an answer with inline `[n]` citations.
 Standard TRL `SFTTrainer`, LoRA adapters through PEFT, with response-only loss masking so it's graded on the answer it writes and never on the prompt it was handed.

 **Stage 2, DPO — learn to be honest.** Show it two versions of the same answer and let it learn which one it should prefer.
 The good one (`chosen`) is the gold, correctly-cited answer.
 The bad one (`rejected`) is that same answer, deliberately broken.
 Concretely, the corruptions in [`build_dpo_pairs.py`](colab_pipeline/training/data/build_dpo_pairs.py) do one of three things: